William-La/item-catalog/README.md

 Set Up
 ------
-## Repository and Virtual Machine
+### Repository and Virtual Machine
 Clone, download, or fork this repository and create a copy of the repository on your local computer.
 To clone the repository, run the following line in your terminal (replace the placeholder directory name).

 ```terminal
 git clone https://github.com/William-La/item-catalog.git <DIRECTORY-NAME-HERE>
 ```

-After creating a local copy of the repository, `cd` into the directory and then `cd` into the Vagrant folder.
+After creating a local copy of the repository, `cd` into the directory and then `cd` into the "vagrant" folder.
 Once in the vagrant directory, run the following to set up and start the virtual machine.
+This may take a while the first time it is ran.

 ```terminal
 vagrant up